YairHalberstadt/stronginject/docs/Registration/BestRegistration.md

 - If Container imports ModuleA, and ModuleA imports ModuleB, then ModuleA's registration will be the *best registration*.
 - If Container imports ModuleB, and ModuleB imports ModuleA, then ModuleB's registration will be the *best registration*.

 To fix errors as a result of multiple registrations for a type, the simplest thing to do is to add a single *best registration* directly to the container.
-If the container already has multiple registrations for the type, then move those registrations to a seperate module and import them.
+If the container already has multiple registrations for the type, then move those registrations to a separate module and import them.